adrs0049/funpy/ReadMe.md

 8. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
 9. Complete continuation code in this repository.
 10. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
 11. Lazy evaluations of arithmetic operations?
-How to implement something like this in python?
-Is it even possible?
 12. Lots of other things need fixing and improving!
-13. Replace the slow QR based Newton-Gauss solver with one based on the Schur trick and iterative solvers.

 Functions
 -------------------